caedonhsieh/DeepVoiceCoachReport/AccentClassifier.md

 that the model did learn to an extent to distinguish between the two and that it has potential to be improved.

-The accent classifier when using the Mozilla Common Voice Dataset was able t